 What is a stack, and what’s a data stack?

-A data stack, meanwhile, is a series of technology products that are specifically focused on data collection, storage, manipulation, and movement.
+A data stack, meanwhile, is a series of technology products that are specifically focused on raw data collection, storage, manipulation, and movement.
 For instance, to compile the data from your different digital advertising platforms, you’ll need a software product or two (or sometimes more) to make that happen.

-What is a modern data stack?
+What is the modern data stack?

 An era of emerging democratization

 As these more modern data stacks were being built and implemented, a wider user base emerged.
 While these modern data stacks are still largely owned and operated by engineers, data analysts could begin to work with them - as long as they were comfortable working with SQL, BigQuery, and more.

 This began a period of increasing democratization in using data stacks and the tools within.

 Even marketing teams are now looking to take advantage of modern data stacks to better analyze data.
 After all, modern marketing teams work with various diverse digital advertising platforms, email platforms, content management systems, and more.
 Of course. they would seek a broader system to manage these areas of their day-to-day business.
 More on this in a bit, though.

 |Database administrators, data engineers, IT